How it All Began...

 What is your relationship like with the birth family?

 We have a special relationship with our birthmom.
-We never specified a number of visits or a schedule for sharing pictures/letters.
-We share pictures/updates/videos with her via text, phone calls, and social media.
+We never specified a number of visits or a schedule for sharing pictures and letters.
+We share pictures, updates, and videos with her via text, phone calls, and social media.
 It works for us.
-In the beginning, I was concerned that having an open adoption would make me feel like less of a parent but it’s the exact opposite.
+In the beginning, I was concerned that having an open adoption would make me feel like less of a parent, but it’s the exact opposite.
 Our daughter is 100% ours and we get to have this special bond with an incredible woman who gave us the ultimate gift.
 How could I have ever thought that including her in our life would make me less of a mother?

 Would you adopt again?